 November, December & February: 10:30-16:00

 The Visitor Center is closed from January 1st until February 14th.
 From January 7th until February 14th, the gift shop and café are open from 10:00-16:00.

 From February 15th until the end of February: 10:30-16:00

 Check this website for the most recent opening hours and to buy tickets.

 Travel tip: Catching the sunset in Kinderdijk

-The windmills in Kinderdijk in front of a pink and purple colored sunset sky is a very beautiful sight.
-If you have the time to visit Kinderdijk during sunset we would absolutely recommend it!
-Not only is there hardly anyone around, it’s also free to enter after the regular opening hours of Kinderdijk.
-Best time to go for sunset would be late spring when the sun sets later in the evening and the sunset colors are more dramatic.
-Be aware that if you’re visiting Kinderdijk only in the evening, you can’t see the windmill museums, the pumping station or take a boat tour.
-You can only do these activities during the general opening hours.
-Decide for yourself whether you want to visit Kinderdijk late in the afternoon, so you can stay for sunset, or only visit Kinderdijk in the evening during sunset.
-Sunset absolutely is the best time to take stunning photos.
-If you’re visiting Kinderdijk after general opening hours, be aware that people live in the windmills and make sure you don’t disturb them.
+Witnessing the windmills of Kinderdijk in front of a sunset sky?
+We can’t imagine a more beautiful thing!
+If you have the time to visit Kinderdijk during sunset we would absolutely recommend it.
+During this time of the day there’s hardly anyone around, which makes it even better.
+The best time of the year to go for sunset would be late spring or in the beginning of summer when the sun sets late and the colors are more dramatic.
+Be aware that if you’re visiting Kinderdijk only in the evening, you can’t see the windmill museums, the pumping station or go on a boat tour.
+If you want to do all, consider visiting Kinderdijk in the (late) afternoon and stay for sunset.
+Another option is staying a few nights in the area.
+If you’re visiting Kinderdijk in the evening, please be aware that people live in the windmills and make sure not to disturb them.